Is Masterbation A Mortal Sin

 Introduction: Understanding Catholic Moral Theology

 The concept of "mortal sin" is crucial to understanding the Church's perspective.
-A mortal sin, according to Catholic doctrine, is a grave transgression against God that completely severs one's relationship with Him.
+Worth adding: a mortal sin, according to Catholic doctrine, is a grave transgression against God that completely severs one's relationship with Him.
 It requires three conditions: grave matter (a serious violation of God's law), full knowledge (understanding the act's gravity), and deliberate consent (freely choosing to commit the act).
 The absence of even one of these conditions means the sin is not mortal, but venial (a less serious offense).

 Historical Perspective on Masturbation in the Church